jd-116/klemis-kitchen-api/README.md

 A: The API runs on a Linux machine

 **Q: What prerequisites need to be installed?<br>**
-A: Docker needs to be installed
+A: Docker needs to be installed (to build and run as a Docker image).
+Otherwise, the application can be built using the Go compiler, and it might have various shared library dependencies at runtime.

 **Q: How does the API work?<br>**
 A: The API, written in Golang, scrapes data from Klemis kitchen's PoS system through Transact (the online dashboard).
 Data is stored in MongoDB and S3 (more resource intensive data).
 Look at our Detailed Design Document for more information.